 Students with Transitory Impairments and Section 504

 A student is not regarded as an individual with disabilities if the impairment is transitory and minor (ADA Amendments Act of 2008, Section 3 (3)(B)).
 A transitory impairment is an impairment with an actual or expected duration of six months or less.
-A transitory impairment does not constitute a disability for purposes of Section 504 unless its severity is such that is results in a substantial limitation of one or more major life activities for an extended period of time.
+A transitory impairment is not a disability for Section 504 unless its severity is such that is results in a substantial limitation of one or more major life activities for an extended period.

-The issue of whether a transitory impairment is substantial enough to be a disability must be resolved on a case-by-case basis with respect to each individual student, taking into consideration both the duration (and expected duration) of the impairment and the extent to which the impairment limits one or more major life activities of the affected student.
+Whether a transitory impairment is substantial enough to be a disability must be resolved case by case regarding each individual student, considering both the duration (and expected duration) of the impairment and the extent to which the impairment limits one or more major life activities of the affected student.

-Student Accessibility Services recognizes students with transitory impairments, that are a result of injuries, surgery or short-term medical conditions, may need access to services and resources similar to individuals with permanent disabilities.
+Student Accessibility Services recognizes students with transitory impairments, that result from injuries, surgery or short-term medical conditions, may need access to services and resources like individuals with permanent disabilities.
 Examples of transitory impairments may include, but are not limited to: broken limbs, hand injuries, or short term impairments following an accident, surgery or medical treatment.

 For certain other short-term accommodations for a temporary health-related condition, including a temporary parking permit, please visit Center for Health and Wellbeing's list of resources.

-To receive services and resources for a transitory impairment, the student will fill out the Student Transitory Impairment Disclosure Form and include medical documentation that addresses the following criteria:
+To receive services and resources for a transitory impairment, the student will fill out the Student Transitory Impairment Disclosure Form and include medical documentation that addresses these criteria:

 • Type of disabling condition